IAI Ba Gua Zhang Training in China 2016

 Training in Beijing with Master Gao Ji Wu

-Master Gao divided our training between a review of Foundational practices – Ba Gua Zhang stepping, Ding Shi Ba Gua Zhang, Ba Da Zhang (Eight Big Palms) – and the “Changing Hands” (Bian Fa or Bian Shou), which illustrate applications of the 64 Hands, Ba Gua Zhang’s linear fighting forms.
+Master Gao divided our training between a review of Foundational practices.
+We reviewed Ba Gua Zhang stepping, Ding Shi Ba Gua Zhang, Ba Da Zhang (Eight Big Palms) – and the “Changing Hands” (Bian Fa or Bian Shou), which illustrate applications of the 64 Hands, Ba Gua Zhang’s linear fighting forms.

 Temple of the Moon